JuliaDynamics/ConcurrentSim.jl/docs/source/10_min/4_shared_resources.rst

 SimJulia offers two types of resources that help you modeling problems, where multiple processes want to use a resource of limited capacity (e.g., cars at a fuel station with a limited number of fuel pumps) or classical producer-consumer problems.

-In this section, SimPy’s :class:`Resource` type is briefly introduced.
+In this section, SimJulia’s :class:`Resource` type is briefly introduced.

 Basic Resource Usage
 ~~~~~~~~~~~~~~~~~~~~